Saprolegnia and Phytophthora Facts: Oomycetes or Water Molds

 Items A and B in the photo above are immature oogonia of Saprolegnia.
 Item C is a mature oogonium and item D is an oosphere or egg.

 Saprolegnia can cause disease in freshwater fish and their eggs.
 It can also infect amphibians and their eggs as well as crustaceans.
 Saprolegnia parasitica is the chief species that affects fish.
 It causes an infection known as saprolegniasis.

-Saprolegniasis may be a special problem in fish farms.
-The Fluffy Fish organization carries out scientific research into the disease in the UK.
-According to the organization's website, the Scottish salmon farming industry experiences a financial loss of five million pounds a year due to saprolegniasis.
+Saprolegniasis can be a problem in some fish farms.
 Wild and aquarium fish may also be infected by a species of Saprolegnia.
 Chemical treatments for the disease exist.
 These may be helpful, but this isn't always the case.